Syloo/MeatScraper/README.md

 - **Explosion Full Force Radius:** Radius around the explosion in which the full force is applied
 - **Explosion Radius:** Maximum range influenced by an explosion
 - **Is Force More Distributed:** Whether a more gentle explosion force decline is used instead of the realistic one
+- **Is Player Velocity Ignored** Whether the explosion force replaces player velocity instead of adding to it
 - **Speed:** Velocity of the projectile